JetBrains/jpa-buddy-documentation/entity-designer/entity-designer.md

 ## Introduction

-Once you [install JPA Buddy](https://www.jpa-buddy.com/documentation/), you will find editor toolbar (1) and additional tool windows (2,3).
+Once you [install JPA Buddy](https://www.jpa-buddy.com/documentation/), you will find an editor toolbar (1) and additional tool windows (2,3).

 ![first-sight](img/first-sight.png)